-If a team does not have enough players present to comply with the Team Skill Level Limit rule on a designated League night, their opponent may allow them to use the “Ghost” rule.
-The “Ghost” rule allows the team that is short a player to play a player twice in the same match.
+If a team does not have enough players present to comply with the Team Skill Level Limit rule on a designated League night, the opponent may allow them to use the “Ghost” rule.
+The “Ghost” rule allows the team that is short of a player to play a player twice in the same night.
 The following criteria must be followed when using the “ghost” rule:

 If a ghost is used in a match other than the last individual played match of the night, the “ghost” match and all subsequent matches will be forfeited by both teams.
 A player may not be sent home and/or made unavailable so that a team may request a “ghost” from their opponent.
 Attempts to take advantage of the “ghost” rule should be reported to the Division Representative and to APA OFFICE by means of an official protest form (available on our website under “Printable Docs”).

-A player may not be sent home and/or be made unavailable so that a team may request a “ghost” from their opponent.
-Please keep in mind this is a rule to help occasionally and should only be used when absolutely necessary.
-Attempts to take advantage of the “ghost” rule should be reported to the Division Representative and to the league office by means of an official protest form.
-In order to use a player for ghost, the player MUST be a paid member of the APA and be printed by the League Office on the scoresheet.
+Please keep in mind this is a rule to help occasionally and should only be used when necessary.
+To use a player for ghost, the player MUST be a paid member of the APA and be printed by the League Office on the scoresheet.

 Contact the Team Captain of the team you are scheduled to play in the match and notify them of your intent to reschedule.
 Note: A Play a head is allowed!

 If the team does not have a player available, that entire match will be forfeited.
 If the opposing team forfeits the entire team matches, both teams must still submit a scoresheet and team weekly fees.